ChinaNetCloud/nc-backup-py/docs/STORAGE.md

 Add the below section to `/etc/nc-backup-py/conf.json` and

-See [Using Aliyun Object Storage Services](#using-aliyun-object-storage-services) below for how to setup alicmd.
+See [Using Aliyun Object Storage Services](#using-aliyun-object-storage-services) below for how to setup the 3rd party tool alicmd.

 ```json
   "STORAGE_OSS": {